 I’ve only marketed to older grown-ups, being uncertain of what is ‘cool’ or otherwise acceptable to be adorned with when you already have the perfection of your youth, so this really floored me.
 Before they drove off (with completed rings on their remarkably competent hands), we hatched a plan to have them take some Loyalsmith jewelry with them on the last leg of their trip in exchange for some photos I could use for marketing and permission to share stories of their adventure.
 Win/Win!

 The most obvious thing I've learned from their photos: multiple Loyalsmith designs can be worn at the same time if you have several piercings.
-I let mine all close up about 25 years ago but for one remaining piercing.
+I let four of my six close up about 25 years ago, leaving room for a single pair.
 Both Sonia and Ella consistently wear two pair at a time.